 Best practice for SSL passthrough?

-> Is that how it works?
-That seems pretty neat because then I can cache https
+Is that how it works?
+That seems pretty neat because then I can cache https requests too.

 More information about the varnish-misc